 If there are any documents relevant to your response to the standing notice questions, please email

-In the section 'Declaration', read through and check the tick box to acknowledge that you understand and agree to the declaration.
+Read through the 'Declaration' section and check the tick box to acknowledge that you understand and agree to the declaration.

 Click on the 'Submit' button.